 In an interview with Friss co-founder and CSO Christian van Leeuwen on the AI in Business podcast, Emerj takes a closer look at the tenets of ‘trust automation’ from a company that has pioneered its presence in the insurance marketplace.

-In this article, we extract three principle insights from our conversation about what ‘trust automation’ means for insurance leaders as a discipline they can bring to their organizations:
+In this article, we extract two principle insights from our conversation about what ‘trust automation’ means for insurance leaders as a discipline they can bring to their organizations:

 - Guaranteeing customer trust is the key to streamlining CX workflows: Ensuring that firms know customers and their claims information are trustworthy from their first introduction to the business is the easiest way to streamline workflows that make for optimal customer experiences and maximum retention.